pazfe/product-docs/docs/quickstart/devices/ios-devices.md

+---
+description: How to manually configure the APN
+---
 # iOS devices

 When setting up an iOS device with an emnify IoT SIM you need to follow 4 steps